Tian-Kuan/K00/README.md

-# The-iot-module-K-is-based-on-freeRTOS.
+# K00
-The iot module K is based on freeRTOS.
+The iot module K00 is based on freeRTOS.